mancusoa74/ESP8266_I.O.Broker/README.md

 ESP8266_MajorDoMo
 =================

-ESP8266 + MajorDoMo

-This is first version of my PHP scripts for MajorDomo and it's relation with ESP8266, based on firmware http://homes-smart.ru/esp8266
+This is first version of my PHP scripts for MajorDoMo and it's relation with ESP8266, based on firmware http://homes-smart.ru/esp8266

 License